pingcap/docs-cn/sql-statements/sql-statement-backup.md

 BACKUP DATABASE `test` TO 's3://example-bucket-2020/backup-05/?access-key={YOUR_ACCESS_KEY}&secret-access-key={YOUR_SECRET_KEY}';
 ```

-The URL syntax is further explained in [External Storages](/br/backup-and-restore-storages.md).
+The URL syntax is further explained in [external storage URL](/br/backup-and-restore-storages.md#url-format).

 When running on cloud environment where credentials should not be distributed, set the `SEND_CREDENTIALS_TO_TIKV` option to `FALSE`: